flyingmachine/brave-clojure-web/content/7-functional-programming.md

 of your system.
 When you use them, you don't have to ask yourself, "Ok, what could I break by calling this function?"
 You don't have to spend time hunting around your codebase and cramming additional information into your limited-capacity short-term memory.

-For example, w hen was the last time you fretted over adding two numbers?
+For example, when was the last time you fretted over adding two numbers?
+Pure functions are as stable and problem-free as arithmetic.
+They're like these stupendous, stable little bricks of functionality that you can confidently use as the foundation of your program.

 Let's look at idempotence and lack-of-side-effects in more detail so that know exactly what they are how they're helpful.